 When we first started Batty Mama was far more antagonistic; people are more honest when they are angry and share the most interesting ideas when they are frustrated.
-It is important that there are spaces for people to know that they are included in a conversation, making sure trans’ bodies, women’s bodies are included and it’s not just a black gay men’s space.
+It is important that there are spaces for people to know that they are included in a conversation, making sure trans bodies and women’s bodies are included and it’s not just a black gay man’s space.

 Ama (Ama Josephine Budge, co-promoter of Batty Mama) had originally wanted the event to be more kinky, with the idea to be as immersive as possible and address an absence of black queer fetishism spaces available.

 Some of the comments on the Too Black Too Queer event asked “why can’t we have more spaces like this?
 “Why aren't there things like this on all the time?”

 It’s great to hear that!
 Batty Mama had previously occurred in predominantly white spaces, due to the nature of the venues we had performed in, and I wasn’t sure what to expect in the Brixton Reel.
 The fact that the audience was predominantly black and brown people was really interesting to me.
 It changed the energy, there was a lot of good will and excitement and the audience was more receptive, the jokes (and cultural references) landed more.